mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

 - **Azure Monitor**
     - platform for collecting data on resources, analyzing that data, visualizing and can perform some actions
         - Can trigger autoscaling for example
-    - can monitor az resources, on-prem & even certain multi-cloud resources
+    - can monitor az resources, on-prem & even certain [multi-cloud resources using Azure Arc](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-servers/eslz-management-and-monitoring-arc-server)
     - below left is a list of sources of logging & metric data that can be collected at various OSI layers (OS, network and app metrics...)
     - below center is logging & metric data stored in central repo
     - below right is the RT / historical perf across each layer of the architecture, can aggregate or drill down and create views for different audiences using PowerBI & ?Kusto? queries